-The prepayment fee included in financial income is charged, in addition to our payment processing transaction fees, as described above under "-Net revenue from transaction activities and other services."
+The prepayment fee included in financial income is charged, in addition to our payment processing transaction fees, as described above under "- Net revenue from transaction processing and other services."
 The prepayment fee is recognized as financial income once the merchant elects for the receivable to be prepaid.
 If the merchant elects prepayment of a receivable on a weekend or bank holiday, the prepayment fee will be recognized in financial income on the next business day when the merchant receivable is paid.

 The expenses we incur in funding the prepayment of receivables are included in financial expenses as discussed below.
-For more information regarding our working capital solutions, see "Item 4.
-Information on the Company-B. Business overview-Our Solutions."
+For more information regarding our working capital solutions, see "Business-Our Solutions."